When Pretending Turns Real: The Unhoneymooners by Christina Lauren

 What makes this book work is the banter — and Christina Lauren’s gift for dialogue is considerable.
 The antagonism between Olive and Ethan never reads as cruelty; it reads as two people paying each other enormous, if hostile, attention.
 The fake relationship framework is a masterstroke because it grants them permission: to be close without consequence, to feel things without having to admit to them.
 By the time the consequences arrive, both of them have already lost the thread of which feelings were invented and which were real all along.

 This one particularly sings on audio.
 The verbal sparring has a rhythm that voice performance amplifies into something almost theatrical — you hear the warmth hiding underneath the sarcasm in real time, and the moment the sarcasm stops being a shield and starts being a tell.
-If you haven’t listened to a Christina Lauren title before, this is an excellent entry point.
+The Hawaii setting does its own work in audio too: you feel the forced openness of it, the sun and the water pressing these two people together with nowhere to retreat.
+If you haven’t listened to a Christina Lauren title before, this is an excellent entry point into their catalog.

-There is a specific relief that comes when the person you were supposed to despise turns out to be the one who knows you best.
 Olive did not plan for Ethan to become the safest person in her orbit.
 That is exactly why he did.
-The Unhoneymooners is for anyone who has ever found themselves paying too much attention to someone they claimed not to care about — and wondering, eventually, why.
+The Unhoneymooners is for anyone who has ever found themselves paying too much attention to someone they claimed not to care about — and wondering, eventually, why they kept score with someone who was supposed to mean nothing.

 Leave a Comment